 Verse 1.
-The idea behind this verse is to be found in the chapter before chapter 11.
-This verse is chapter 10: 36 and one has to look at this to understand why this exhortation is made.
-The writer of Hebrews had said:

-"For you have need of patience so that after you have done the will of God, you may receive the promise".
+The context for this verse is to be found in chapter 10: 36 and one has to look at this to understand why this exhortation is made.
+The writer of Hebrews had said: "For you have need of patience so that after you have done the will of God, you may receive the promise".

 Believers have to endure and to show in their lives evidence of genuine faith and so they have to have patience that the great promises in the Word will be fulfilled in every believer.

-Therefore given that position he can now say faith is the "substance" of things hoped for.
+Therefore given that position he can now say faith is the substance of things hoped for.
 We are now being told about objective realities toward which we look.
 Faith is something that is substantial.
 We believe really that we have these promises even though we don't have them yet, but we are sure they are ours.

-There is also the subjective part which is personal Assurance of the realities of the promises of God for that comes in our hearts by the Holy Spirit who brings the believer into the body of Christ and installs them in their heart so that the believer has that subjective faith.
+There is also Assurance of the realities of the promises of God for that comes in our hearts by the Holy Spirit who brings the believer into the body of Christ and installs them in their heart so that the believer has that subjective faith.

 So when a believer has that faith, they have the reality.
-There is confidence about the things that are ahead of us and so there can be no going back and no idea that the promises will not
+There is confidence about the things that are ahead of us and so there can be no going back and no idea that the promises will not be fulfilled.